starkindustries/laptop-hacking-coffee/Pwn/ChamberOfSecrets/README.md

 0x000055555555484a in chamberOfSecrets ()
 ```

 Set a breakpoint at the instruction just after the `fgets` call.
-Then enter the payload of "A"s:
+This will pause the program after the payload is read in by `fgets`, which allows further investigation of the overwritten variables.
 ```
 0x5555555548c2 <chamberOfSecrets+232>   call   0x5555555546b0 <fgets@plt>
 0x5555555548c7 <chamberOfSecrets+237>   mov    eax,DWORD PTR [rbp-0x6c]